2022 National Convention Follow-up

 I. What is a (LWV) CONCURRENCE?

-To add to or change an official LWVUS “position” (as published in the biennial Impact on Issues), the League recognizes two processes: The “marathon” approach in #1 as opposed to “the sprint” described in #2.
+A concurrence is one of two processes recognized by the League for adding to or changing an official LWVUS position (as published in the biennial Impact on Issues).
+The first is sometimes called the “marathon” as opposed to the “sprint” described in #2.

-- Run an official STUDY on a nationwide basis, usually at least 2 years’ work, involving League representatives from many states on the Study Committee and all 50 states plus DC in a full consensus process, League by League.
+- “The Marathon.”
+One alternative is to run an official STUDY on a nationwide basis, usually at least 2 years’ work, involving League representatives from many states on the Study Committee and all 50 states plus DC in a full consensus process, League by League.

-- Adopt or Update a position by CONCURRENCE; this is a faster, easier, less laborious way for all Leagues and LWVUS to update an already created, important, and useful position–It involves offering a local or state League position (adopted after rigorous study by that League) to delegates at a LWVUS Convention and having 2/3 of them vote to adopt the concurrence.
-Hurdles include getting the concurrence onto the agenda and winning over 2/3 of the delegates.
+- “The Sprint.”
+A faster, less laborious alternative is for any League, including LWVUS, to adopt or update an already created position by Concurrence.
+It involves offering a local or state League position (adopted after rigorous study by that League) to delegates at a LWVUS Convention.
+A 2/3 majority vote is required to adopt the concurrence.

-3. For Healthcare, the video and slides of the educational webinar by members of the NYS Healthcare Update Committee (HCUC) Judy Esterquest and Barb Thomas presented to the LWV Colorado Health Care Committee on 2/5/22 are available for others to use: link for video https://www.youtube.com/watch?v=uym4AEzwoIo.
+3. The materials made before Convention are still useful now, in particular, the educational webinars to support the proposals are still relevant.
+For Healthcare, the video and slides of the educational webinar by members of the NYS Healthcare Update Committee (HCUC) Judy Esterquest and Barb Thomas presented to the LWV Colorado Health Care Committee on 2/5/22 are available for others to use: link for video https://www.youtube.com/watch?v=uym4AEzwoIo.
 Link to slides, powerpoint or pdf.
 (The powerpoint has the “script” in the notes section.)
 Link to transcript of webinar and Q&A.

 All concurrences offer a “concurrence statement,” the language that will become the new position or that will be added to a current position.